phamtung1/SimpleImageCharts/README.md

 # SimpleImageCharts
-This is a simple charting library for rendering charts as images.
+This is a simple charting library for rendering charts as images using GDI+.

 # Install